A Promising Anti-HIV Drug Poses A Dilemma

 So what will those poor countries do in this kind of situation?
 Some will offer the new, better drug only to men and to women beyond child-bearing years.
 Some won't offer the new drug at all.
 Many younger women will get the second-best treatment for AIDS simply because they're of child-bearing age.

-That's the dilemma faced by many countries which don't have the resources to offer patients the same choices that people in rich countries have.
+That's the dilemma for many countries that don't have the resources to offer patients the same choices that people in rich countries have.
 The problem was explored in a new study released this month in the Annals of Internal Medicine.

-Unexpected Finding
+Unexpected finding

 The new study was a response to a surprising result from a clinical trial comparing two AIDS treatments.
 Between November 2016 and May 2018, 426 HIV-positive pregnant women in Botswana were given a new drug designed to treat their symptoms and help prevent HIV transmission to the baby and to the women's sex partners.
 First reports from the clinical trial published in June 2018 in the Lancet showed that the new drug was, indeed, more effective than the old drug with fewer side effects.